Inishmurray: Geography

+The island, which is approximately 3.75 km long and 0.75 km wide, is 0.9 km2 in area.
+It is 7 km from the coast of County Sligo within Donegal Bay.

 Etymology

 Inishmurray may be named after the early saint, Muiredach mac Echdach (fl. early 6th century) of Killala.

 History

 There are remains of an early Irish monastic settlement.
 Laisrén (Saint Molaise) Mac Decláin reputedly founded a monastery here in the 6th century.
 He was confessor of Saint Columba (Colmcille) after the Battle of Cúl Dreimhne on the mainland nearby.
 His feast day is 12 August.

 The island's ecclesiastical settlement was attacked in 795 and again in 807 by the Vikings, and eventually the monks abandoned the island and it remained uninhabited until the first secular settlement, probably in the 12th century.